nulib/nul-rdc-scripts/Image/iqc/README.md

 ## Dependencies - CHECK BEFORE TRYING TO RUN THE SCRIPT <br/>
 - This script requires ExifTool and Python 3 with the Pandas and Pillow libraries. <br/>
-- Install python from the Python website if it is not already installed.
-If you aren't sure whether or not python is installed, try typing `python -h` in the command line.
-If installing Python on Windows make sure to check the box to add python to your PATH during installation. <br/>
+- Install Python from the Python website if it is not already installed.
+If you aren't sure whether or not Python is installed, try typing `python -h` in the command line.
+If installing Python on Windows make sure to check the box to add Python to your PATH during installation. <br/>
 - If installing an iqc release using pip, it should automatically install Pandas and Pillow. <br/>
 - ExifTool can be installed from the ExifTool website: https://exiftool.org/ <br/>
 - If on Windows, make sure that ExifTool is in your PATH or that you specify the path to the ExifTool executable using `--exiftool` when running the script. <br/>
--If you need to manually install the pandas and Pillow libraries follow the instructions on their respective websites. <br/>
+- If you need to manually install the pandas and Pillow libraries follow the instructions on their respective websites. <br/>

 ## Installation <br/>